uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 In this case the valid operator are only: `^`, `+`.
 Example: Calculate XOR checksum of the complete telegram with XOR start value 1: `01^$00`

-Sample with ISO 9141 telegrams with ECU address 01:
+Sample with ISO 9141 (EDIC interface) telegrams with ECU address 01:
 ```ini
 [01.KEYBYTES]
 key1=01,8A,00,A0,28,0F,01,F6,34,42,30,39,32,37,31,35,36,42,41,20,03,0F,03,F6,41,47,35,20,30,31,4C,20,34,2E,32,6C,03,0F,05,F6,35,56,20,20,52,64,57,20,31,32,31,34,03,08,07,F6,00,00,02,09,15,03,03,09,09,03